Highlights

 Terrain

-At the coast you will encounter loose beach trails and on occasion you may ride some bumpy and/or possibly muddy sections.
-On reaching the rolling hills of the Marmilla region the gravel roads will become rockier and you’ll find the surface of the tarmac roads slightly less forgiving than on other parts of the route.
+At the coast you will encounter loose sandy beach trails and ride some more technical and possibly muddy sections.
+On reaching the rolling hills of the Marmilla region the gravel roads will become significantly rockier, and the surface of the tarmac roads becomes slightly less forgiving than on other parts of the route.

-As you bike further into the heart of Sardinia, you’ll enter a more mountainous region, meaning the climbs and descents will become longer.
-Along your journey you’ll also be biking through dense oak wooded mountain slopes and valleys and will enjoy the occasional steep climb and fast descent.
+As you bike further into the heart of Sardinia, you’ll enter a more mountainous region on good, compact, but often steep gravel roads.
+Along the journey you’ll also be biking through dense oak wooded mountain slopes and valleys and will enjoy further occasional steep climbs and fast rough descents.
+A good degree of riding fitness and off-road experience is required for this tour.
 You can find more information on riding on gravel surfaces here in our Guide to Gravel Trails

 This tour is designed to be ridden most comfortably on a gravel bike.
 If you are bringing your own bike then we recommend tyres to be set up tubeless with a minimum width of 40mm and with some steep uphill sections, we suggest a wide range of gears.
 The route may also be suitable for cross country mountain bikes fitted with minimally treaded XC tyres.